 It’s home to Northern Ireland’s only colony of Puffins where they come to lay their eggs.
 During the rebirth of the cliff path, careful consideration was taken in mind, so that it wouldn’t impact on the local birdlife there.

 Also among the caves, rocks and ledges visitors can experience a variety of plants, ferns and grasses.

 The Gobbins is also a landscape of outstanding historical, aesthetic and cultural value.
 It’s one of the most breathtakingly beautiful experiences you’ll find in Northern Ireland.

-It one of these rare gems that allow you to escape from everyday life and fully immerse yourself into nature at its best.
-You might even catch some beautiful dolphin’s swimming near its coastline so always keep an eye out.
+It’s one of those rare gems that allows you to escape from everyday life and fully immerse yourself into nature at its best.
+You might even catch some beautiful dolphins swimming near its coastline.
+So always keep an eye out.

 Things to Know Before Visiting The Gobbins

 - The Gobbins is a very popular attraction; to avoid being disappointed make sure you book online in advance.
 This is one experience you don’t want to miss!
 Tours will run from Monday the 4th of March, seven days a week until Sunday 3rd November.
 Guided tours of the Gobbins run every 30 minutes.

 - You could be refused entry to the attraction if you’re don’t have appropriate footwear with you such as walking or hiking boots, so come prepared.
 You can’t wear trainers during the guided tour.